GitBaro/Large-Language-Models-Project/README.md

 ## Pre-trained Model

 The pretrained models I used were BART Large and T5 Small.
+I used both these models because they are standard document summarization models which respectively work effectively for training models on large and small datasets.

 ### Model Description: BART